The Employment Law Review: New Zealand

 i Working time

-Hours worked by an employee, whether greater or less than 40 hours a week, must be included in the employment agreement between the parties.
+The number of hours worked by an employee, whether greater or less than 40 hours a week, must be included in the employment agreement between the parties.

 There is no specific stand-alone requirement for an employer to pay compensation for overtime.
 Parties may agree to payment for overtime in the employment agreement, or it may be prescribed in company policy.

 When waged employees are required to be available for overtime beyond their guaranteed hours of work, they must receive reasonable compensation for being available as well as receiving payment for any additional hours worked.
-For salaried employees, there can an express provision in the employment agreement to provide that the salary includes reasonable compensation for availability as well as for payment of additional hours of work.12
+For salaried employees, there can be an express provision in the employment agreement to provide that the salary includes reasonable compensation for availability as well as for payment of additional hours of work.6

 Employees who are not citizens or residents need a valid visa that allows them to work in New Zealand.
 It is the employer's responsibility to ensure that all its employees are legally entitled to work in New Zealand.
 A worker's visa may specify a number of requirements, including the type of work undertaken by the worker, who the worker's employer is and the length of time the worker is entitled to work in New Zealand.